QuentinRa/blog.quentinra.dev/maths/graphs/_examples/representations.md

 \]
 </div>

-Apply Roy-Warshall algorithm. 💡 Predecessors are in the column and successors are in the line of the vertex we picked.
+Apply the Roy-Warshall algorithm. 💡 Predecessors are in the column and successors are in the line of the vertex we picked.

 <blockquote class="spoiler">